ismailbennani/openapi-changelog/README.md

 Version 1.16.35 - PATCH
   - Changes
-    - Changed documentation of schema TravelMode used in 1 endpoints
+    - Changed documentation of schema TravelMode used in 2 endpoints

       - Used in GET /maps/api/directions/json
+      - Used in GET /maps/api/distanceMatrix/json
       - Changes:\
         ~~- \`driving\` (default) indicates distance calculation using the road network.~~\
         **- \`DRIVING\` (default) indicates calculation using the road network.**\